tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 last-modified: 2021-11-15
 ---

-Now that you've created a doc plan, gathered up source material (and presumably read it as well), and observed a demo, you're ready to move on to phase two of the writing process: information gathering through interviews
+Now that you've [created a doc plan](docapis_planning.html), gathered up source material (and presumably read it as well), and observed a demo, you're ready to move on to phase two of the writing process: information gathering through interviews.

 {: .note}
 This content is new, so it might still be a bit rough.
 I'm especially interested in any feedback you have.
 You can leave feedback in the comment section below or by [contacting me](/learnapidoc/contact).